-Join Nigel French for an in-depth discussion in this video Comparing different types of digital publishing, part of InDesign CC EPUB Typography.
+Join Nigel French for an in-depth discussion in this video Comparing different types of digital publishing, part of InDesign: EPUB Typography.

 - InDesign supports several Types of Digital Publishing.
 Reflowable EPUBs, Fixed-layout EPUBs, Interactive PDFs, and folios created with the Digital Publishing Suite.
 Let's take a look at their pros and cons.
 Reflowable EPUBs are best suited to a continuous, linear text flow, like a novel, or any prose with a single text stream.
 The user can customize the size and style of the type, and EPUBs can be sold through many online retailers.